Yuqian-Shi/The-Game-of-ChordProbe/README.md

 # The Game of ChordProbe
-Code for Project one of Declarative Programming(COMP90048) in Unimelb.
+Code for project one of Declarative Programming(COMP90048) in Unimelb.

 ---